scottish-government-design-system/designsystem.gov.scot/components/sequential-navigation/index.md

 To understand user behaviour, clicks on sequential navigation links can be tracked through the original page path, the click URL, the click text, and a data attribute showing the action.

-The data attributes are added automatically by the [Design System's "tracking" script](/get-started/tracking/#sequential-navigation).
+The data attributes are added automatically by the [Design System's 'tracking' script](/get-started/tracking/#sequential-navigation).